William B. Kannel

 William B. Kannel (December 13, 1923 in Brooklyn – August 20, 2011) was a former director of the Framingham Heart Study and a former head of the American Heart Association's Council of Epidemiology.
 He was among the recipients of the 1976 Gairdner Foundation International Award.
+He coined the term "risk factor", which first appeared in a 1961 article in Annals of Internal Medicine.